nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 For a consuming system to be able to interpret this linkage information correctly, it needs to be presented in the same way regardless of the providing system.

+{% include note.html content="The diagrams are illustrative to support the specification text.
+There may be some simplifications or omissions, for instance not all possible linkages to the resources for investigations are shown." %}

 ### GP Connect FHIR&reg; model ###

 To support this, GP Connect has developed a FHIR model that identifies all the GP Connect FHIR profiles and how they are related together to store the patient record.